 When it comes to video games, CDs were a god damn revelation back in the day.
-Before then, people were working on cartridges that barely held a few megabytes.
-CDs held up to 700MB, and developers found out they could use that extra size for things they couldn’t have before on cartridges.
-Unfortunately, this led to a lot of crappy full motion video games around the mid-’90s, but they also brought us something amazing: CD quality audio.
+Before then, people were developing games on cartridges that barely held a few megabytes.
+CDs, on the other hand, held up to a much bigger size of 700MB, and as a result, developers found out they could use that extra size for things they couldn’t have before on cartridges.
+This had the side effect of giving us a lot of crappy full motion video games around the mid-’90s, but they also brought us something amazing: CD quality audio.

-Back in December, I decided to trade in my hunk of junk six year old HP Pavilion PC for a new custom built PC.
-Running on an Intel i5-4570, 8GB of RAM and a 1TB HDD with Windows 7, I was in PC gaming heaven.
-I couldn’t quite afford a new video card, so my 3 year old Radeon HD5770 was put into the PC as a stop gap until I could afford a new video card.
+Back in December 2013, I decided to trade in my hunk of junk six year old HP Pavilion PC for a new custom built PC.
+Running on an Intel i5-4570, 8GB of RAM and a 1TB HDD with Windows 7, I was in PC gaming heaven at the time.
+I couldn’t quite afford a new video card, so my 3 year old Radeon HD5770 was put into the PC as a stopgap until I could afford a new video card.
 It worked out great, pushing most of the PC games I had to high settings.

 But then, tragedy struck.
 I saw graphical artifacts while playing Crysis, but thought nothing of it at the time.
 Several days later, my video card started spinning its fans loudly while I was idling on my PC, temperatures rising by the second.
 Even with a quick dusting, the card still got loud and didn’t show a picture.
 It happened to me again: a video card died on me.
 I got the HD5770 as an emergency replacement for my dead GeForce 8800GT back in 2010, and now I had another dead video card.
 I was amazed the Radeon lasted that long, maybe pushing all those polygons in those two months was a bit hard on the old gal.

 Intel inside.
 I remember when that was considered amazing.
 Man, I’m old.